polarisdr/setup-argo/README.md

 # ArgoCoin MasterNode Setup Guide

-I have done my best to guide the argo master node to work perfectly.
+I have done my best to guide the argo masternode to work perfectly.
 Especially I have tried to avoid the **"WATCHDOG_EXPIRED"** error.

 # Youtube video